-In March 2016, the GASB issued Statement No. 81 - Irrevocable Split-Interest Agreements.
-The objective of this Statement is to improve accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
 This Statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement recognize assets, liabilities, and deferred inflows of resources at the inception of the agreement.
 Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
 This Statement requires that a government recognize revenue when the resources become applicable to the reporting period.

-This Statement is effective for financial statements for periods beginning after December 15, 2016.
-It is believed that the implementation of this Statement will not have a material effect to the Agency's financial statements.
+The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2016, and should be applied retroactively.